 As someone married to a physician, I happen to have many friends in the medical field.
 Most doctors have to go through a brutal residency program.
 The medical residency takes between three and five years.
 Residents have a hectic working schedule, aggressive learning plan and spend long hours in the hospital.
 They shift every 3 to 6 months between different subjects and medical practices.
 Their salaries are usually in the 40-60k range, while their student loan balance is still growing with compounding interest.
-As a financial advisor, I would like to suggest 10 ways to grow your savings during medical residency.
+As a financial advisor, I would like to suggest ten ways to increase your savings during medical residency.
 Naturally, I have to give credit to my wife for contributing to this article.

 1. Consider a location with low cost of living